Homotopy momentum sections on multisymplectic manifolds: Conclusion and discussion

 As an important application, we showed that the $n$-dimensional gauged nonlinear sigma model with WZ term with Lie algebroid gauging has a homotopy momentum section and a homotopy Hamiltonian Lie algebroid structure.

 One of important applications of the momentum map theory is the equivalent cohomology and the symplectic reduction \cite{Marsden-Weinstein}.
-These important applications leave in future works.
+These important applications are left for future works.
 There is a discussion about reductions on a multisymplectic manifold in the Lie group setting \cite{Blacker}.

 The connection of a homotopy momentum section with the gauged nonlinear sigma model will provide possibility to analyze sigma models, field theories and their quantizations using the homotopy momentum section theory.
 Physical applications such as string theory can be discussed in this context.